jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-07-13-res-pic-upload.markdown

 Pictures upload	{#picupload}
 ------------
-Pictures are optional when listing, but they make a big difference in the publication quality and results (visits and contacts), specially when talking about real estate properties. *<u>If you already have your pictures uploadad to an accesible web URL, you can then skip this picture uploading step</u> and send them directly as explained in the [Putting toghether the publishing JSON section](#puttingtoghetherJSON).
+Pictures are optional when listing, but they make a big difference in the publication quality and results (visits and contacts), specially when talking about real estate properties. *<u>If you already have your pictures uploadad to an accesible web URL, you can then skip this picture uploading step</u> and send these URLs directly as seen in the [JSON example](/new-real-estate-list-item).
 However, if your pictures are stored locally, you will then have to upload them to our Pictures API, by sending a POST request to the following URL:
 <pre class="terminal">
  https://api.mercadolibre.com/pictures?access_token=YOUR_ACCESS_TOKEN
 </pre>

-Remember *YOUR_ACCESS_TOKEN* is the necessary key to interact with cerain APIs, obtained in the previous [Authenticate section](#authenticate).
+Remember *YOUR_ACCESS_TOKEN* is the necessary key to interact with cerain APIs, obtained in the [Authenticate section](/res-authenticate).

 The request body is in this case a binary (instead of plain text), and the procedure varies according to the programming language you are working with.